CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 ## Cool Tips

 ### Work Profiles
-A work profile is available for all users on the phone.
+You may configure a work profile by setting one up with the Work Profile app.
 The CalyxOS team has made accessing the work profile easy.
 You do not need to restart or log out of the device.

 Swipe up on the homescreen to see all of your apps.
 Swipe left to see the apps in your work profile.
 These apps will not access the data from the main profile, even if they are duplicates.

 Despite the name, "work" profiles do not need to only be for your job!
-You can use the  work profile feature to keep a good work/life balance, maintain multiple app profiles on the same device and keep seperate versions of the same apps.
+You can use the work profile feature to keep a good work/life balance, school, maintaining multiple app profiles on the same device, isolate data from your main profile, turn off apps you don't trust as much, etc.

 ### Wi-fi Timeout & Bluetooth Timeout

 CalyxOS allows for users to set automatic Wi-Fi and bluetooth timeouts.
 This prevents your device from being connected to networks and devices when either of these features are not in use.

 To set Wi-Fi timeout:
-1. Open Settings from the application page
+1. Open Settings from the app page
 1. Select Network & Internet
 1. Select Internet
 1. Scroll to the bottom of the page, past the list of available Wi-Fi networks if available